LearningLocker/v1-to-v2-migrator/readme.md

 Param | Description
 --- | ---
 `local.database` | Database name on the local `127.0.0.1:27017` instance.<br><br>Data is restored, migrated and exported from this database and will be cleared down with subsequent runs of the scripts.
-`local.sourceDumpLocation` | Absolute or relative directory to export source data to `local.targetDumpLocation` | Absolute or relative directory to export migrated data to prior to target restoration
+`local.sourceDumpLocation` | Absolute or relative directory to export source mongodump to `local.targetDumpLocation` | Absolute or relative directory to export migrated mongodump, prior to target restoration (mongorestore)

 ### Target

 Param | Description
 --- | ---